Copper Sun: Plot

 After the quarantine, Amari and the other women are taken to a slave auction.
 They are all stripped, probed, fondled, and strapped to tables.
 On a deck to one side of the clearing is an indentured young woman named Polly, who thinks of the soon to be enslaved Africans as inferior.
 Mr. Derby, a large, noticeably greasy man buys Amari and Polly after auctioning with other plantation owners.
 Polly was bought because she had a 14-year long indenture because of the debt her parents didn't pay off.
 Mr. Derby also has a son named Clay, who disgusts both of the young women.
 Amari was bought as a "present" for Clay, and he gave her the name "Myna" to reinforce his ownership.
 Initially, tensions are high between Polly and Amari because of her prejudice.
 The wagon ride to Derbyshire Farms is very uncomfortable for Amari and Polly, who are belittled by Clay and Mr. Derby the few times they speak up.

+Polly is shocked and upset when Mr. Derby informs her that her role is to “civilize” Amari.
+She had expected to serve in the house and learn to be a proper lady, but instead, she is assigned to a slave shack.
+As they settle in, Amari and Polly meet Teenie and Tidbit, the slave cook and her son, along with their dog, Hushpuppy.
+Teenie listens to Polly’s story: her father was an indentured servant who died from smallpox, along with her mother, leaving Polly with an extended indenture to repay her parents’ debts.
+Teenie reassures Polly that, one day, she will be free.
+As time passes, Amari learns English and assists Teenie in the kitchen.
+Teenie comforts Amari with a story about her own mother, who came from Africa.
+She tells Amari that as long as she remembers her African heritage and her parents, they will never be gone.

+As Amari endures the brutal treatment of Clay, she becomes increasingly disheartened.
+After an especially cruel night, she considers ending her life but is persuaded by Teenie to stay strong.
+Teenie shows Amari a kente cloth that her mother managed to keep from Africa, telling her that the strength of her ancestors is always with her.
+A week later, while Amari, Polly, and Tidbit pick peaches for a pie, the two girls share a quiet conversation about what they have lost.
+Mrs. Derby, Mr. Derby’s second wife, is pregnant and kind-hearted, visiting Teenie’s kitchen daily to plan meals.
+However, Teenie continues to cook whatever she wants, refusing to bow to Mrs. Derby’s wishes.
+Mrs. Derby shows some compassion for Amari, once even apologizing for Clay’s behavior.
+Amari listens as Teenie and Lena, another house slave, discuss Mrs. Derby’s life.
+While Lena believes that Mrs. Derby has an idyllic existence, Teenie argues that she is almost like a slave, oppressed by Mr. Derby’s control.
+Mr. Derby married her for her youth, wealth, and the land she brought with her.